-The Stable Value Fund includes synthetic GICs that are benefit-responsive and are carried at fair value totaling \$159 million at December 31, 2009.
+The Stable Value Fund includes synthetic GICs that are benefit-responsive and are carried at fair value totaling \$167 million at December 31, 2010.
 There are no reserves against these synthetic GICs for credit risk of the contract issuer.
 Certain of the synthetic GICs contain limitations on contract value guarantees for liquidation other than to pay benefits.
-The average yield earned by the entire Stable Value Fund was 3.71% and 4.63% for the years ended December 31, 2009 and December 31, 2008, respectively.
-The average credited interest rate to the participants for the entire Stable Value Fund was 3.83% and 4.51% for the years ended December 31, 2009 and December 31, 2008, respectively.
-The Plan's investment guidelines require these contracts to be with companies rated AA or better, with no more than 40% invested with any one synthetic wrap provider.
+The average yield earned by the entire Stable Value Fund was 3.21% and 3.71% for the years ended December 31, 2010 and 2009, respectively.
+The average crediting interest rate to the participants for the entire Stable Value Fund was 3.45% and 3.83% as of December 31, 2010 and 2009, respectively.
+The Plan administrator's investment guidelines require that no more than 40% is invested with any one synthetic wrap provider.
+The Plan administrator's investment guidelines also require the underlying investments within the synthetic GIC s to have an average rating of AA- or better.